DanielGeek/python_projects/README.md

 # python_projects

-projects using python and his frameworks
+projects using python and his frameworks and testing with pytest